PvPClt/project/album_en.md

 Biologically active informational additives.
 Increase the bioavailability of state propaganda up to 100%.
-Active components effectively penetrate the blood–brain barrier (of critical thinking).
+Active components effectively penetrate the blood-brain barrier (of critical thinking).

 **Product line:**